 Abstract

 The TYPO3 DataHandler (\TYPO3\CMS\Core\DataHandling\DataHandler) is the central persistence engine in the TYPO3 backend.
-Its architecture prioritises data integrity, security, and business logic – at the expense of performance during bulk operations.
-This analysis quantifies the performance characteristics when importing 10,000 records and identifies measurable optimisation strategies.
+Its architecture prioritises data integrity, security, and business logic at the expense of performance during bulk operations.
+This analysis quantifies how it performs when importing 10,000 records and identifies measurable optimisation strategies.

-The result: Through targeted batch processing and programmatically disabling non-essential features, performance can be increased by over 90% – from 412 seconds down to under 39 seconds.
+The upshot: with targeted batch processing and by programmatically disabling non-essential features, performance improves by over 90%, dropping from 412 seconds to under 39.

 Table of Contents